mozilla/kitsune/docs/search-v2.md

 #### Interaction with the rest of the analysis chain

-All the analyzers which we apply to a document are also applied to the synonyms, such as tokenizers, stemmers and stop word filters.
+All the analyzers above the synonym token filter in the analyzer chain are also applied to the synonyms, such as our tokenizers, stemmers and stop word filters.

 This means it's not necessary to specify the plural or conjugated forms of words, as post-analysis they *should* end up as the same token.